 Dropping the lowest grade from a Moodle Gradebook category

-For example, if one assessment item is made up of 13 weekly quizzes and the lowest grade is dropped, each student’s grade for that assessment would be calculated based on the best 12 quiz scores they obtained.
+For example, if one assessment item consists of 13 weekly quizzes and the lowest score is dropped, each student’s overall result for that assessment is calculated using the best 12 quiz scores of the 13 they obtained.

 Why?